ZhengyaoJiang/PGPortfolio/README.md

 * [Online Portfolio Selection toolbox](https://github.com/OLPS/OLPS)

 ## Community Contribution
-We welcome contributions from the community, including:
+We welcome contributions from the community, including but not limited to:
-* Bug fixing.
+* Bug fixing
-* Interfacing to other markets such as stock, futures, options.
+* Interfacing to other markets such as stock, futures, options
-* Other improvements

 ## Risk Disclamier (for Live-trading)